PROBUPHINE® (buprenorphine) Implant

 |Preclinical||Phase 1||Phase 2||Phase 3||Market|

 Probuphine is a subdermal implant utilizing Titan's proprietary ProNeura drug delivery platform.
-Probuphine is the first and only product on the market for opioid addiction that provides non-fluctuating blood levels of buprenorphine around the clock for a period of six months following a single treatment procedure.
-The product is marketed in the U.S. by Braeburn Pharmaceuticals under a licensing agreement with Titan.
+Probuphine is the first and only product on the market for maintenance treatment of opioid addiction that provides non-fluctuating blood levels of buprenorphine around the clock for a period of six months following a single treatment procedure.

 Ease of Use